ArenaGrenade/feature-rich-xv6-os/README.md

 ### Multi-Level Feedback Queue Scheduling Algorithm (MLFQ)

+In this policy, when a process goes to sleep and returns, it retains the queue that is stays in.
+This enables the process to perform some minimal I/O and come back to the same queue.
+This way, the process would never leave the queue and can block it even incase other processes demand a higher priority.
+Malicious code can exploit this and create multiple processes that would end up blocking all the queues.
+For one, if the queue length is limited, then a queue can be completely blocked, this way every process below this queue would always stay there and never age.
+Now, if the size of the queue is dynamic, it would blow up in memory and slow down the system.

 1. Average wait time = 297.7
 2. Standard deviation of wait time = 194.04